PratyaKch-Dev/react-native-challenger/README.md

 Re-Authentication

-- Token Management: If the user's token has not yet expired, users can use the application again by entering your passcode.
+- Token Management: If the user's token has not yet expired, they can use the application again by entering their passcode.
 If the token expires, the user must re-authenticate using their phone number and OTP.